 - The department expects that the final product will be a substantial written thesis which demonstrates independent critical thought and original research.
 It differs from a senior seminar paper (the normal capstone) in its breadth, depth, and scope.
 We realize that the occasional project might best be completed with an alternative product—such as a script, an historical novel, a computer model, a physical exhibit, or an audio or visual documentary.

-- The final product will be due one week before the oral defense, which is in late April.
+- The final draft will be due one week before the oral defense, which is in mid-April.
 Students will be allowed some time to make minor revisions and to produce a clean, final product.
-The final version of the thesis, appropriate for binding and placement in the library, is due in early May.
+The final version of the thesis, appropriate for binding and placement in the library, is due in late April.

 - Each honors student will be evaluated by a committee of at least three faculty members, two of whom must come from the history department.
 This committee will read the honors thesis (or evaluate the alternative final product) and will engage the student in an oral discussion of her or his project.
 The committee will decide whether to recognize the student’s work with honors.
 The individual project advisor will be responsible for assigning the student a final letter grade for his/her independent study course.